Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 An additional format will be established that will allow to link additional public keys to the same identity (e.g., public keys generated with different devices).

+### 4. Standards reuse

+Where possible and practical, existing standards should be leveraged.
+Mangrove leverages CBOR, URI, 'geo' URI, URL, URN, LEI, FOAF vocabulary and public key cryptography standard based on FIDO2 and WebCrypto.
+For the overall claim framework [Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) were considered; however, that emerging standard significantly differs in original goals and specifies a number of components not necessary in Mangrove.
+For message encoding saltpack.org was considered, however [lack of activity around specification](https://github.com/keybase/saltpack/issues) does not inspire confidence.

 ## Change or ask